 Your brand is defined by what your audience thinks of when it sees your logo or hears your company’s name.
 It is the voice and tone that drives every creative decision in your marketing strategy.

 You can increase the revenue by up to 23 percent if you maintain a consistent brand presentation in marketing collateral.
-For a complete brand identity, it’s not just the logo that matters.
+For complete brand identity, it’s not just the logo that matters.

 From product packaging to social media, advertisements to the website, the tone, the color schemes, and the overall aesthetics of your brand should set a unique position for your business identity and its core values.